centre-for-humanities-computing/DDB_Tagger/README.md

 Here we see a word (_semantik_); an ID number unique to this word (_11045505_); POS (_sb._).
 There are then two possible meanings for this word, taken from two different semantic fields - _12.012 Betydning_ or _13.18 Humaniora_.
 The tagger has two levels of granularity: a top-level category; and a sub-category.
 For example, the sub-category _12.012 Betydning_ has the top-level category _12 Tegn, meddelelse, sprog_.

-Note that the DBO structure includes Danish part-of-speech tags (e.g. _sb._ or _substantive_).
-As part of a preprocessing step, all of the POS tags in the DBO were converted to a Universal POS tagset ([link](https://universaldependencies.org/treebanks/da_ddt/index.html)).
+Note that DDB structure includes Danish part-of-speech tags (e.g. _sb._ or _substantive_).
+As part of a preprocessing step, all of the POS tags in DDB were converted to a Universal POS tagset ([link](https://universaldependencies.org/treebanks/da_ddt/index.html)).

 ### NLP Framework